 How to Use Padlet

 To get posting, double click anywhere on the board.
-Then you can drag files, you can paste files, or even use the Save As bookmark with Padlet mini.
+Then you can drag files, paste files, or even use the Save As bookmark with Padlet mini.
 Or simply click the plus icon in the lower right corner and add that way.
 This can be images, videos, audio files, links, or documents.

 From a brainstorming board to a live questions bank, there are lots of ways to use Padlet, limited only by your imagination.
 Even that limit can be overcome by allowing the board to be collaborative so your students can use their imaginations to grow it in new directions.